Loading the player...

 List of Languages

-Please note the 30 credit languages will be split into two 15 credit modules (A and B)
+30 credit languages are split into two 15 credit modules (A and B)

 The information on the programme page reflects the intended programme structure against the given academic session.
 If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.